vpalle69/LibraryRoom/README.md

     * Using Release Room can release a room.
     * Can create reservation by clicking on create reservation beside the room details.
     * Can search for rooms based on roomno,building and room size and based on results can create a reservation.
     * Upon clicking create reservation a Page with title New Reservation pops up.
-Being admin can book for other user.
+Being admin can book for other user by entering
+    	<b> email address </b> in the booked user textbox.
     * Constraints for invalid roomno,invalid user email, reservation for more than two hours, booking for a date which is 7 days in future, booking for a past date are applied.
-    * An email can be sent to multiple users with booking details by entering valid emails in the format prescribed near Invite textbox.
+    * An email can be sent to multiple users with booking details by entering valid emails in the format prescribed near Invite textbox. <br>
 <b> Member </b>
 - Edit profile
 	* Click on Edit Profile tab, change the details and click on Update User